dranik/status_app/status-page-cli/README.md

 ## How to run

-Make sure you have Ruby and Bundler installed then do
+Make sure you have Ruby, Sqlite and Bundler installed then do
 ```
 chmod +x main.rb
 ./main.rb pull